Rocky Mountain Spotted Fever

 - Member of spotted fever subgroup of rickettsial diseases

-- Seasonal endemic disease but may occur in other areas and throughout the year
+- Seasonal endemic disease but may occur in other areas throughout the year

-- Classic symptoms of fever, headache, and rash following tick exposure are often not present.
+- Classic symptoms of fever, headache, and rash following tick exposure may not be present.

 - Most common rickettsial disease in the United States